-Part 2 (Deadline: October 28)
+Part 2 (Deadline: April 3 at 24)

 - 2.1 Write code for solving puzzles.
 Basically, your program will search the tree of possible move sequences to find a solution to a puzzle.
 The program must detect configurations that have previously been seen in order to avoid infinite cycling.
-Hashing is a good technique to apply here. - 2.2 Include code that makes it possible for the user to see an animation of a solution. - 2.3 (Optional) Include code that makes it possible for the user to see the solution as a sequence of tray printings (see question 1.4). - 2.4 (Optional) Write code for producing solutions with the fewest possible moves.
+Hashing is a good technique to apply here. - 2.2 Include code that makes it possible for the user to see an animation of a solution. - 2.3 (Optional for ECII) Include code that makes it possible for the user to see the solution as a sequence of tray printings (see question 1.4). - 2.4 (Optional for ECII) Write code for producing solutions with the fewest possible moves.

-Part 3 (Deadline: November 18)
+Part 3 (Deadline: May 8 at 24)

 3.1 Write a program named Tester.java that checks that a given list of moves is a solution of a specified puzzle.
 The program should have the same command line arguments as Solver.java.
 The list of moves should be read from standard input.
-Thus your two programs may be run with the UNIX (or DOS) command java Solver init goal | java Tester init goal where init and goal name the files containing the initial configuration and the goal configuration, respectively.
+Thus your two programs may be run with the UNIX (or DOS) command where init and goal name the files containing the initial configuration and the goal configuration, respectively.